devios1/Gravl/README.md

 	[MyNode name=Bob, age=24]

 Attributes can also recursively represent other nodes.
-Node-valued attributes are represented exactly the same as standalone nodes: no escaping, wrapping in quotes, or other quirks are needed:
+Node-valued attributes are represented exactly the same as stand-alone nodes: no escaping, wrapping in quotes, or other quirks are needed:

 	[MyNode attr1="value" attr2=[AnotherNode]]